Hold your horses! We are pulling that article out of the magic hat...

 dockerd

 ) that needs root access.
-Podman doesn’t—it launches containers directly as subprocesses, with less overhead and better portability. - Rootless by Design – Podman can run entirely as a regular user.
-No
+Podman doesn’t—it launches containers directly as subprocesses, with less overhead and better portability.sudo

 , no elevated privileges.
-Safer by default, ideal for multi-user environments or restricted systems. - Command Compatible – Podman mimics the Docker CLI so closely you can just run:
+Safer by default, ideal for multi-user environments or restricted systems.alias docker=podman

 podman-compose